ADVERTISEMENT

 In terms of sound, the Kawai KDP-75 is on par with the other entry-level models, the Kawai KDP-120 and ES-120.
 It features a solid selection of piano sounds, including Concert Grand, Studio Grand, Mellow Grand, and Modern Piano.
 The first preset in particular stands out, offering a brilliant and expressive concert grand sound that’s versatile enough for both classical and pop music.

 A rare feature at this price point is the ability to connect to a tablet via USB, allowing you to use Kawai’s Virtual Technician.
-The app lets you fine-tune the piano sound and adjust parameters such as string resonance, damping, and touch sensitivity.
+The app enables you to fine-tune the piano sound and adjust parameters such as string resonance, damping, and touch sensitivity.

 Compact Speaker System